-I love the taste of fresh celery that has been picked from the garden.
-The intensity and fresh taste of homegrown celery will brighten even the simplest chicken soup.
+I love the taste of fresh celery picked from the garden.
+The intensity and freshness of homegrown celery will brighten even the simplest chicken soup.

 I would suggest starting off with buying organic celery at the store.
 I usually get mine from Costco.

 - Cut up to 3 inches off the base from the stalk.
 Rinse it really well with water.

 - Put it in a shallow cup of water and place it on a windowsill.
 I like to place mine on the windowsill above the sink where I can easily access it.
 It makes a nice "eye candy" view too, and surely brightens the kitchen.

 - Change the water daily.
 You will notice that the inner stalks in the middle will start to regrow in a few days.